 In the world of retail, the power of ambiance cannot be underestimated.
 Discover how ambient scenting and thoughtfully chosen fragrances can captivate customers and elevate the shopping experience, leading to increased sales and heightened emotions within jewelry stores.

-The Top 9 Fall Scents To Help Increase Your Retail Bottom Line
+The Top 9 Fall Ambient Scents To Increase Retail Bottom Line

 If you’re a retailer, you know full well (or at least you should) that it’s never an accident when a musky, manly scent wafts from a men’s apparel store or hints of vanilla and jasmine subtly linger above cosmetic and lingerie counters.
 Each of these scents tap into certain memories and have a unique affect on the consumer behavior of those they come in contact with.
 The remarkably accurate statistics now showing the power of scent marketing as a tool to further reinforce brand impressions and the so called buy button speak for themselves, and they’re numbers retailers, malls and businesses quite simply can’t ignore anymore.